ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 relevant to the overlay applications' QoE.
 Both an application via its ALTO client and the ISP via the ALTO server can achieve better confidentiality and resource utilization by appropriately abstracting relevant Abstract Network Elements.
-The requirements on the server scalability can also be reduced by combining Abstract Network Elements and their properties in a single response.
+Server scalability can also be improved by combining Abstract Network Elements and their properties in a single response.

 This document extends {{RFC7285}} to allow an ALTO server to convey "abstract network state", for paths defined by their <source, destination> pairs.
 To this